 We believe that learning about social justice in other communities across the United States can tell us something about how these issues play out in our own communities.

-Social justice sphere: Food security and sustainable agriculture
+Social justice sphere: Sustainable food, Poverty, and Disability

 Social justice sphere: Ageism and services for low-income seniors

 Do you want to work first-hand with a group that provides support to survivors of human trafficking, while learning about human trafficking as a social justice issue?
 Our community partner, the Safe House of Hope in Baltimore, MD, strives to meet the needs of survivors and empower them as members of healthy communities.
 We will put a variety of skills to use in working with SHO Hope in addition to other local organizations dealing with issues intersectionally related to human trafficking.Mission: Innisfree Village, a voluntary community with adults with intellectual disabilities, is dedicated to providing a lifesharing home and work environment in an atmosphere of beauty, warmth, and respectfulness.
 All community members are valued, and all are encouraged to explore and contribute to a meaningful and challenging life.

 Social justice sphere: Intellectual Ability and Community

 Social justice sphere: Affordable housing and border issues

 For the fifth consecutive year, GVP will travel to the border town of Laredo, Texas, to partner with Habitat for Humanity of Laredo-Webb County.
 Over the break, participants will work side-by-side with community members to build affordable housing for low-income families.
 For weeks leading up to departure, the team will deeply explore the root causes of housing inequality in the context of the community, history, and future of the US/Mexico border.
 Once in Texas, the team will continue to build on their cultural and social justice education through direct service work and meaningful conversations with the people of Laredo.